yassmineelsherief/Component1/README.md

 The aim of this course is to learn concepts regarding software engineering.
 I am a Bi student, third year , looking forward to be graduated with my colleagues.

+## Osama Abdelhaleem Fawzy 25-7376.
+I am a BI student aiming to finish my study for good and begin another journey.
+My goal in this course is to learn and not just to pass.